NHOrus/srwq-compilation/episode-10.md

 >Deploy on the Alt Eisen.
 Let Kyosuke take the Weiss Reiter.

->Tasuku takes the Guarlion Custom, Leona the Giganscudo and Irm takes command of the kurogane.
+>Tasuku takes the Guarlion Custom, Leona the Giganscudo and Irm takes command of the Kurogane.

 >Let Tetsuya on the Grungust.